madanyc/workfront-learn.en/help/manage-work/project-finances/update-and-review-finances.md

 ---
 title: Update and review finances
-description: Learn how to review the financial information associated with a project in [!DNL  ].
+description: Learn how to review the financial information associated with a project in [!DNL  Workfront].
 feature: Work Management
 type: Article
 role: User